Texas A&M, LSU play 7 overtimes until Aggies win, 74-72

 Mond threw for 287 yards and six touchdowns, three 2-point conversions and ran for one more TD as Texas A&M snapped a seven-game skid against LSU and got its first win over the Tigers since 1995.

+Fisher was asked who the second person was and if he knew about the incident after the game and said: "I have no idea."

+An Texas A&M spokesman told ESPN the team doesn't plan to comment until it reviews video of the incident.

-LSU coach Ed Orgeron's clothes might have already dried by the time this one ended after he was prematurely doused with Gatorade after the Tigers appeared to have a clinching interception in the fourth quarter.
+Earlier in the contest, LSU coach Ed Orgeron was prematurely doused with Gatorade after the Tigers appeared to have a clinching interception in the fourth quarter.
 But the play was reviewed and it was ruled that Mond's knee was down before the throw, keeping the Aggies alive and setting up the wild finish.

 Burrow threw for three touchdowns and ran for three more as the Tigers were denied their first 10-win regular season since 2012 and likely knocked out of contention for a New Year's Day bowl game.